Our team is a compassionate, qualified team supporting the trans community in Colorado.

 Cass Daniels, LSW, Team Lead

 Born and raised in Boulder, Colorado, Cass attended the University of Michigan receiving his bachelor of arts in history and secondary education.
-He then attended the University of Denver, receiving a masters in social work.
-Cass is passionate about supporting and affirming the transgender and gender-expansive community.
-When he is not engaged in social justice activities, he enjoys snowboarding, reading and spending time watching TV with his wife, daughter and labradoodle.
+He spent several years working in middle schools and high schools before returning to the University of Denver, receiving a masters in social work.
+Cass is passionate about supporting and affirming the transgender and gender-expansive community and their allies as he identifies as a trans-masculine individual.
+When he is not engaged in social justice activities or providing group and individual therapy, he enjoys snowboarding, reading and spending time with his wife, daughter and labradoodle.

 Kaitie Vader, LPCc, Behavioral Health Specialist